Obituaries for the week of December 6, 2017

 Mrs. O’Farrell is survived by her husband of nearly sixty-nine years, Ernest Ellis O’Farrell of Bratt; her sister, Gloria Faye Kent (Jerry) of Brewton, Ala.; her brother, Ricky Strickland (Brenda) of Pensacola, Fla.; her three children, Julie O’Farrell Fountain (David Findley) of Atmore, Ala., Brenda O’Farrell Pitts (Freddy) of Madison, Fla. and Ernest Hallrick (Hal) O’Farrell (Patty) of Ozark, Ala.; her grandchildren, Bill Fountain of Lake Villa, Ill., Angie Pitts Santee of Naples, Fla., Burt Pitts of Crawfordville, Fla., Nellie Pitts Blair of Live Oak, Fla., Christina O’Farrell of Houston, Texas, Danielle Clark of Yulee, Fla., Jennifer Morgenroth-O’Farrell of Bermerhaven, Germany and Janet O’Farrell of St. Albans, West Va.; fifteen great-grandchildren and numerous cousins, nieces, nephews, extended family, and friends.

-Funeral services will be held Wednesday, December 6, 2017 at 11 a.m. at Johnson Quimby Funeral Home with Rev. LaDon Hall officiating.
-Eulogy will be delivered by her son-in-law, Freddy Pitts.
-Burial will follow in Oak Grove Cemetery.
+Funeral services were held Wednesday, December 6, 2017 at 11 a.m. at Johnson Quimby Funeral Home with Rev. LaDon Hall officiating.
+Eulogy was delivered by her son-in-law, Freddy Pitts.
+Burial followed in Oak Grove Cemetery.

-The family will receive friends Wednesday, December 6, 2017 from 10 until 11 a.m. at Johnson Quimby Funeral Home.
+The family received friends Wednesday, December 6, 2017 from 10 until 11 a.m. at Johnson Quimby Funeral Home.

-Pallbearers will be Chad Kent, Wade Kent, Dalton Kent, Mason Kent, Alan Lowery, Mike Gibson, and Larry Gibson.
+Pallbearers were Chad Kent, Wade Kent, Dalton Kent, Mason Kent, Alan Lowery, Mike Gibson, and Larry Gibson.

 Johnson-Quimby Funeral Home, INC in charge of all arrangements.